 Caves access can be divided roughly into 4 categories:

-Public Caves that anyone can enter without permission
+1) Public caves that anyone can enter without permission

-1) Caves on public open access Parks Victoria Land, including areas such as ‘The Potholes’ near Buchan which is a specific reserve set aside intentionally for caving.
-All of the frequently explored caves on these reserves still have access guidelines, set by Parks Vic.
+Caves on public open access Parks Victoria Land, including areas such as ‘The Potholes’ and ‘Wyatt’s Reserve’ near Buchan which are specific reserves set aside intentionally for caving.
+All of the frequently explored caves on these reserves still have access guidelines, set by Parks Victoria.
 The guidelines are available to download below.
-Those found to be violating those guidelines can have legal action brought against them (this is real!! there was legal proceedings brought against some cavers a couple of years ago and was only stopped by intense negotiations and assurances of no such future actions).

 There are a set of about half a dozen caves in and around Buchan which are the ‘usual suspects’ and are done most frequently, and they are quite trashed for this reason.
-So it is logical that the caves with outstanding value of any kind be protected so the same doesn’t happen to them.
-See the downloadable file at the bottom for the official Parks document that specifies access.
-The potholes caving area in Murrindal (20 mins drive North of Buchan) was only set aside when the VSA proved over a long period and a LOT of work that the caves were worth protecting from the quarry.
-The discovery of Exponential Pot, which is considered the best decorated cave in Buchan, was what clinched the argument to save the land.
+So, it is logical that the caves with outstanding value of any kind be protected so the same doesn’t happen to them.
+The potholes caving area in Murrindal (10 mins drive North of Buchan) was only set aside when the VSA proved over a long period and a lot of work that the caves were worth protecting from the quarry.
+The discovery of Exponential Pot, which is considered by many the best decorated cave in Buchan, was what clinched the argument to save the land.
 A real win for cavers, given that there are hundreds of caves on the reserve, and it is the most frequented chunk of Karst in the entire region.

-3) Caves on private property.
-Access here is totally up to the land owner.
-People (not club members – usually other groups which have a bad enough reputation without me adding to it by naming them! grrrr) trespass from time to time and often get caught, which understandlingly angers land owners.
-Land owners are also often concerned that they could be held liable if there was an accident in a cave on their property, even though this would never happen in reality.
-There is more than 50 years of caving history in Buchan and a lot has happened to make bad blood and a lot has happened to repair damage.
-VSA are concentrating largely on repairing caver-landowner relationships and have made good progress, having added 2 or 3 properties to our access list recently.
+Caves on private property.
+Access here is totally up to the landowner.
+People do trespass from time to time and often get caught, which understandingly angers landowners.
+Landowners are also often concerned that they could be held liable if there was an accident in a cave on their property, even though this would never happen in reality.
+There is more than 50 years of caving history in Buchan and a lot has happened to make bad blood and a lot has also happened to repair damage.
+VSA are concentrating largely on repairing caver-landowner relationships and have made good progress, having added 2 or 3 properties to the access list recently.
 The partly local club VLCT have excellent cave access on private property due to being both local and also very easy to get along with and personable.
-VLCT and VSA have also had issues with certain individuals, but relations with the two clubs are better now than they have been in quite some time and things are headed in the right direction.
 Both VLCT and VSA have been actively supporting and assisting with this website.
 VLCT and VSA also worked together for the 2009 ASF Conference when the post conference trips were held in Buchan.

-4) Caves on business sites, specifically usually quarries.
-This is NO ACCESS no matter what you do or say.
+Caves on business sites, specifically usually quarries.
+This is no access no matter what you do or say.
 The prime example of this is Dalley’s Cave in Buchan, which is on quarry land.
-The quarry management are not willing to even discuss access.
+I have been told that the quarry management are not willing to discuss access.
 VSA members have been taking steps towards convincing Parks to buy a small plot of land where the entrance is, but no luck at this stage.
 Many people believe Dalley’s is the best cave in Buchan, which makes the situation even more frustrating.
-It is probably the most trespassed cave due to the fact that it is special and not hard to get to.
-Dalley’s was originally owned by the Dalley family but sold the land to the quarry, and now lease the land back FROM the quarry.
+It is probably the most trespassed cave, due to the fact that it is special and not hard to get to.
+Dalley’s was originally owned by the Dalley family but sold the land to the quarry, and now lease the land back from the quarry.
 It actually swallows the Murrindal River and is a proper Tasmanian-esque or even British style stream cave.

 It should also be noted that there is a fifth, unusual, category!
-Rimstone, who own the caving lodge ‘Homeleigh’ in Buchan, bought a cave.
-And not just any cave – Scrubby Creek cave, which is also one of the best in the entire Buchan region.
-It is the first time a (dry) caving club has purchased a cave.
-The Cave Divers Association of Australia purchased Tank Cave so they did beat us to it, but no other dry club has ever bought the land at a cave entrance.
-Scrubby Creek is a long active stream passage, protected by a savage roof sniff (down to about an inch of airspace normally, with only your nose out of the water).
+Rimstone, who own the caving lodge ‘Homeleigh’ in Buchan, bought two caves.
+And not just any caves – Scrubby Creek cave, and Shades of Death Cave.
+These are two of the best caves in the entire Buchan region.
+It is the first time a caving club has purchased a cave.
+The Cave Divers Association of Australia purchased Tank Cave, so they did beat us to it, but no other dry club has ever bought the land at a cave entrance.
+Scrubby Creek is a long active stream passage, protected by a roof sniff sometimes down to about an inch of airspace normally, with only your nose out of the water.
 It has perhaps the most spectacular chamber in Victoria – Christmas Hall.
-The cave ends in rockfall which despite hundreds of attempts has never been passed.
+The cave ends in rockfall which despite many attempts has never been passed.
 Scrubby has a strict leadership system and more leaders are slowly being trained.
-It also contains ‘Trogs Wallow’ – a TORTUROUS 300m wallow through waste deep mud that saps every ounce of strength from your legs.
+It also contains ‘Trogs Wallow’ – a very difficult 300m wallow through waste deep mud that saps every ounce of strength from your legs.
 The wallow is in reality worse than the roof sniff.
 But it is all in all a very good cave.

 If you read the guidelines to cave access you will see several columns:

-Maximum group size per trip –Obviously how many people are allowed in at once
+Maximum group size per trip – How many people are allowed in at once.

-Total no. of trips permitted –Obviously how many trips allowed per year
+Total no. of trips permitted – How many trips allowed per year.

 These guidelines were written in 2002 and do need updating which is happening slowly.
 It contains guidelines for approximately 35 of the more frequently explored or desired caves.
 More importantly it contains a description of access, including the purpose of these access conditions, the legislative framework cave access falls under, how to apply, general guidelines for all caves including those not in this document, application process, and even what to do in discovery of bones or artefacts.

-‘Buchan’ often refers to a number of areas, NEAR the township.
+‘Buchan’ often refers to a number of areas, near to the township.

-When we talk about Buchan as a caving area, we generally mean Buchan township with the Caves Reserve, but we also infer that we are including the satellite areas including East Buchan, Murrindal, The Basin, New Guinea Ridge, etc. If you count ALL the karst within reasonable distance, there are over 1000 karst features documented.
-Granted –only perhaps 150-200 are caves that have any significance and interest, but that is still a LOT of caves.
+When we talk about Buchan as a caving area, we generally mean Buchan township with the Caves Reserve, but we also infer that we are including the satellite areas including East Buchan, Murrindal, The Basin, New Guinea Ridge, etc. If you count all of the karst within reasonable distance, there are something like 1000 karst features documented.
+Only perhaps 200 are caves that have any significance and interest, but that is still a lot of caves.

 Applying for access to Parks Victoria Caves

-The only cave system that Parks control that has a blanket no entry (barring extreme circumstances) is the show cave system (Royal, Fairy, Federal, Dukes).
+The only cave system that Parks control that has a no entry for wild caving trips (barring extreme circumstances) is the show cave system (Royal, Fairy, Federal).
 This system is long and large parts of it are the tourist routes.
-Parks, understandably, want to keep these caves as pristeen as possible.
+Parks, understandably, want to keep these caves as pristine as possible.
 Friends of Buchan Caves are largely responsible for maintaining Federal Cave, so joining them on one of their Federal trips will give you an up close with that particular cave.
-Fairy and Royal are maintained by Parks.
+Fairy and Royal are maintained by Parks Victoria.

 If it weren’t for access guidelines it would be a messy free-for-all.
-The caving clubs that frequent Buchan keep good relations with the Ranger (Currently Dale Calnin), and mutual respect and good faith are fostered.
-Hopefully the situation with caves on private property will slowly improve, but Parks, for now, are doing a great job of managing their gated caves, of which there would be approximately 15.
-Those 15 all have good valid reasons for being gated with everything from amazing and fragile beauty, to platypus homes, to aboriginal heritage, to bones of ancient megafauna, to unstable entrances, etc. All valid reasons.
+The caving clubs that frequent Buchan keep good relations with the ranger, and mutual respect and good faith are fostered.
+Hopefully the situation with caves on private property will slowly improve, but Parks, for now, are doing a great job of managing their gated caves, of which there would be approximately 20.
+Those 20 all have good valid reasons for being gated with everything from amazing and fragile beauty, to platypus homes, to aboriginal heritage, to bones of ancient megafauna, to unstable entrances, etc. All valid reasons.